opencog/cogserver/opencog/cogserver/proxy/README.md

 Status
 ------
 **Version 0.9**.
-All the basic infrastructure is in place, and one command actually works.
+The Write-Through Proxy works.
+Lightly tested.
 Need to:

-* Create unit tests.
+* Expand the `WriteThruProxyUnitTest` to test the other four handlers.
+Also, write unit tests that use the `CogStorageNode` to make sure it works end-to-end.
 Tedious and time-consuming.

 The above is for the basic WriteThru node.
 Also need:

-* A Read-through node, that passes all Atom read requests onwards, e.g. so that one doesn't have to load up the AtomSpace on startup, but instead only as each Atom is requested.
+* A read-through node, that passes all Atom read requests onwards, e.g. so that one doesn't have to load up the AtomSpace on startup, but instead only as each Atom is requested.